Do I need insurance?

 If something is insured and it gets lost, broken or stolen, you can ring up your insurance company and they’ll usually give you the money to replace it.
 So if, for example, your phone gets nicked, if you’ve paid for insurance you can normally claim the money back.

-If you are a risk taker you may think you don’t need insurance, whereas if you’re very cautious you may be tempted to take out every policy available.
+If you are a risk taker you may think you don’t need it, whereas if you’re very cautious you may be tempted to take out every policy available.
 The truth probably lies somewhere in between.
-Before you take out insurance, it’s important to compare different policies and read the small print.
+Before you do take it out, it’s important to compare different policies and read the small print.
+Let’s take a look at some insurance advice for some typical scenarios.

 Do I need contents insurance?